zuccbucc-project/masari-webwallet/README.md

-Fully client side Masari Web Wallet
+Fully client side Zuccbucc Web Wallet

 # Disclaimer
-The project was originally a proof of concept to allow a browser to connect directly on a cryptonight blockchain It evolved into a new generation of Web Wallet for cryptonight coin, especially for Masari
+The project was originally a proof of concept to allow a browser to connect directly on a cryptonight blockchain It evolved into a new generation of Web Wallet for cryptonight coin, especially for Zuccbucc

 # Project
 This web wallet is doing everything on the client side, the server is currently only used to optimize